JonasHolz/Timder/README.md

 ```bash
 paru -S android-studio
 ```
->Hint
->
->This can also be used to simulate an android phone on your device Now setup Android Studio on default configuration.
+>HINT: This can also be used to simulate an android phone on your device

+Now setup Android Studio on default configuration.
 After click on `more Actions` under `Projects`.
 Here select `SDK Manager` and afterwards `SDK Tools` then install `NDK (Side by side)`.

 After installation add the ANDROID_HOME and NDK_HOME environment variable to your shell.